arm61/pylj/docs/README.rst

 how to cite pylj
 ----------------
 If you use this code in a teaching laboratory or a publication we would greatly appreciate if you would cite the JOSE article DOI and the Zenodo DOI for the specific version you use.
-If you are unsure which version you are using run :code:`pylj.util.__cite__()` in the Jupyter notebook to launch the a webpage to the Zenodo page.
+If you are unsure which version you are using run :code:`pylj.__cite__()` in the Jupyter notebook to launch the a webpage to the Zenodo page.